XpiritBV/CodeToCloud-Workshop/Challenges/Prequisites/Readme.md

 ## Run Start and Solution Scripts
 When you go through the challenges or step by steps, you will see something like this

 >This challenge needs some prerequisites.
-Run the following command in your Terminal windows of you GitHub >Codespace to set this up.
+Run the following command in your Terminal windows of your GitHub >Codespace to set this up.
 ```
 .workshop/workshop-step.ps1  Start "DEVWF-T00X"
 ```